 Nancy Tavelli, Associate Dean of Students and Director of Residence Life and Housing

-Andrew Johnson, Assistant Director of Residence Life and Housing
+Andrew Johnson, Associate Director of Residence Life and Housing

 Cory Kiesz, Custodial Supervisor

 First-Year students have four residence hall options on the Whitman campus, including co-ed space and space for women only.
 Upon admittance, you received a Residence Life brochure and Roommate Assignment Questionnaire.
 As a first-year student, you may preference any of the four following halls:

 Anderson Hall - A traditional college residence hall housing 140 first-year residents.
 Anderson is co-ed by section and features traditional shared-room doubles and triples.

 Jewett Hall - This traditional residence hall houses close to 180 first-year students.
 Jewett is co-ed by section and features traditional shared-room doubles and triples.